 Natasha • Owner, Dubwise Yoga Denver

-Our conversation ranged from the importance of making space for the community, especially in a city presently being impacted by gentrification and the healing power of the breath.
-When I asked Natasha to describe Denver in one word, her answer was: Evolving.
+Our conversation ranged from the importance of making space for the community, especially in a city presently being impacted by gentrification, and the healing power of the breath.
+When I asked Natasha to describe Denver in one word, she replied, “evolving.”
 Here’s what it means to be Natasha in Denver.

 What does it mean to be Natasha?